-Powdery Mildew, or PM for short, is a fungal disease that causes the growth of mycelium (fungal strands/threads) on the external surface of leaves, stems, fruits and flowers.
-PM can be a dreadful foe but an old saying goes “An ounce of prevention is worth a pound of cure.”
-A lesson you will almost certainly learn when cultivating cannabis.
+Powdery Mildew, or PM for short, is a fungal disease.
+It causes the growth of mycelium (fungal strands / threads / mould) on the surface of leaves, stems, fruits and flowers.
+PM can be a grim foe but an old saying goes “An ounce of prevention is worth a pound of cure.”
+A lesson you will almost certainly learn when growing cannabis.
 So here’s our guide on some products and methods for powdery mildew prevention.

 Powdery Mildew growing on flowering cannabis.